rcrowther/vala-mode2/README.rst

 ====
 There's a TODO (with rough CHANGELOG and MAYBEPATH) in source but, publicly,

-- The mode would be far more interesting if it handled tabs
+- Indenting should be more sophisticated
-- Many will want some sophistication added to the indenting
 - The options and customization need help
 - Colour schemes for > 8 bit terminals would be nice.